Equity, Diversity & Inclusion at D63

 - A community-wide virtual workshop on race and diversity issues.

-- A virtual book club open to all parents, guardians, and employees focused on So You Want to Talk About Race
+- Virtual book clubs open to all parents, guardians, and employees focused on So You Want to Talk About Race

 Explore the links on the left to learn more about D63's Equity & Diversity Initiative, District policies addressing this issue, and resources you can use to start your own journey.